fswienty/BCS_drone_simulator/README.md

 To start the drone simulator, execute drone_simulator.py in the drone_simulator folder

 The cma folder additionally contains some files for using CMA-ES to create trajectories.
-This is independant from the drone simulator.
+This is independent from the drone simulator.
 To use the code in there, you will have to pip install cma. cma